 What’s the difference between balance sheet and P&L account?

-The balance sheet tell you how much the company is worth in terms of its total value at a specific point in time.
+The balance sheet tells you how much the company is worth in terms of its total value at a specific point in time.
 It gives a broader view of the company’s finances overall by showing what the business owes and owns and also includes the full value of any long-term investments – something the P&L account does not.
 Simply put, the balance sheet takes everything into account before describing what the company is actually worth at any given point.

-The P&L account shows whether or not the company has operated at a profit or a loss during a fiscal period and is used by the company to see the bottom line, or profit, once the costs of doing business are subtracted from the top line, or revenue.
+The P&L account shows whether or not the company has operated at a profit or a loss during a fiscal period and is used by the company to see the bottom line or profit, once the costs of doing business are subtracted from the top line, or revenue.
 By comparing revenue generated against costs and expenses over a fiscal period, it should be easier to see where the business can grow profits by cutting costs, for example, or by boosting sales.

 P&L accounts allow for more careful monitoring of the financial health of the company as it highlights where revenue is strong but also shows how and where profits are decreasing.